dgasmith/opt_einsum/README.md

 ```
 Since this is effectively iteration zero, we have the entire list of input sets.
-We can consider three possible combinations where we contract list positions (0, 1), (0, 2), or (1, 2) together.
+We can consider three possible combinations where we contract list positions (0, 1), (0, 2), or (1, 2) together:
 ```python
 iteration 1:
 [ (9504, [(0, 1)], [set(['a', 'c']), set(['a', 'c', 'b', 'd'])  ]),